 Beneath the surface of my art lies a skirmish.

-A battle between order, and exuberant chaos; between good manners, and the impetuous naughtiness of our/my own subconscious.
+A battle between order, and exuberant chaos; between good manners, and the jubilant naughtiness of my subconscious.

 Photography captures a split second.
-Painting and drawing are more like good cinema, evolving the plot over time.
-I like artwork that reveals little windows in time, back to earlier layers and the artist evolving intentions.
-Mistakes are charming.
+Painting and drawing are more like good European cinema, with the plot gradually evolving over time.

 I find the art of story telling to be as important as a plot with a surprise climax.
 Therefor, My artwork shares the story of its creation with viewers.
 I leave little windows in time, showing earlier layers and earlier intentions.